 Boilermaker Chili is a fabulous tailgating chili or for your football party!
 This version is healthier and uses lots of flavorful chicken sausage to keep everyone happy.

-The thing with chili is that the majority of ingredients are already good for you.
+Healthy Twist – The thing with chili is that the majority of ingredients are already good for you.
 Tomatoes, onions, peppers…they’re all usual suspects in a good pot of chili.
 Even beans are good for you.
 The unhealthy part of chili is really the beef or sausage that’s added (and crucial to a good pot of Boilermaker Chili, in my opinion).
-The good news is that al fresco chicken sausage has all the flavor you’re looking for so your Boilermaker Chili will be much healthier, too!
+The good news is that chicken sausage has all the flavor you’re looking for so your Boilermaker Chili will be much healthier, too!

-Boilermaker Chili
+Healthier Boilermaker Chili Recipe

 Ingredients